AndreiMartynenko/ComputerSoftwareSolutionsLTD/README.md

 # ComputerSoftwareSolutionsLTD
-Web page of the conpany
+Web page of the company